Little Busters!: Gameplay

 Despite Little Busters! having a rating for all ages, there is an ample amount of CG artwork featuring the female characters in risqué situations, though never to the point to be considered sexual in nature.
 This is in stark contrast to Key's previous titles Clannad and Planetarian: The Reverie of a Little Planet that also have ratings for all ages, but those titles contain no such risqué situations or even any fan service.

 In Little Busters!
 Ecstasy, adult elements were added to the gameplay in the form of sexual CGs depicting Riki and a given heroine having sex.
 Ecstasy extends the story for the scenarios of the heroines in Little Busters!, as well as increasing the number of heroine routes from six to nine.
-These three heroine routes include scenarios for Kanata Futaki and Sasami Sasasegawa—two supporting characters from Little Busters!—and a new heroine named Saya Tokido who is only featured in Ecstasy.
+These three heroine routes include scenarios for Kanata Futaki and Sasami Sasasegawa—two supporting characters from Little Busters!—and a new heroine named Saya Tokido, who is only featured in Ecstasy.
 The first time the game is played, these three heroine routes are unavailable to the player until after the Refrain scenario is completed, though the player is given the option to make them immediately available.
 Ecstasy has several minor additions and changes to the minigames as well, including the addition of weapons available for use in the battle sequences.
 Also, Ecstasy features the addition of two recurring minigames related to Saya: a shooting game with pistols and navigating a labyrinth.

 Plot

+The video game takes place is a "secret of this world" that Kyousuke talks about, which Kengo and Masato are aware of.
+The characters live in either the male or female dormitories on the school grounds, which are across from each other.
+Childhood and adolescence are two important themes in Little Busters!.